Torben545/cv2_calibration_issues/readme.md

 The second set of images are three images from our 3D-Scanner with the provisional calibration card on it.
 When using those images for calibration, the results are also very distorted around the top and bottom images.

+Which set of images to use can be chosen via the `IMAGE_BATCH` parameter